FOIA Request Taxonomy Design: A Deterministic Classification Model

 "request_id": self.request_id,

-"priority": "high" if self.exemption_codes else "standard",
+"priority": "high" if sensitive else "standard",

-"statutory_clock_start": self.submitted_at.isoformat()
+"statutory_clock_start": self.submitted_at.isoformat(),

 }